CoherentLabs/GameUIComponents/docs/content/en/components/router.md

 </div>
 ```

-If you have both `activeClass` on the wrapper an on some individual elements, those routes that don't have own `activeClass` will inherit it from the parent element and those that have will use their own:
+If you have both `activeClass` on the wrapper and on some individual elements, those routes that don't have own `activeClass` will inherit it from the parent element and those that have will use their own:

 ```
 <div activeClass="green">